luozhongbin2017/DQN_VSL_Controller/README.md

 Log Jan 7th, 2019:
 The framework has been constructed.
 However, the evaluation system needs to be fill in and the connection shall be confirmed working.

+Log Jan 28th, 2019:
+This structure has referenced to gym-based environment.
+Thus, the construction and wrapping methods must follow an instruction foward by the credits of gym.